BertRamlot/FlexML/examples/eye_tracker/README.md

 # EyeTracker

 Predict where you are looking at on your screen based on your webcam.

 Strong focus on being able to do everything at once, i.e. you can generate data, train the model, and run inference (including GUI) all at the same time.

 Features:

 - Multiple sources of ground truth available.
 - Support for multiple people in frame at once.
 - Model can be trained "on the go".
-- Supports [Active learning](https://en.wikipedia.org/wiki/Active_learning_(machine_learning)), made possible by the live training nature.
+-

 ## Results

-Loss function is the euclidean distance between the ground truth and the predicted values (without clamping to the edges of the screen).
-Distance is measured as a percentage of the width of the screen.
+Loss function is the euclidean distance without clamping to the edges of the screen.
+Distance is conveyed as a percentage of the width of the screen.
-Your can vary greatly depending on your setup, a reasonable best and worst case is discussed
+Results vary greatly depending on your setup, a reasonable best and worst case is discussed.

 ### Setup 1 (best-case)